Heart Pine 101

 Alert: Lesser grades can have up to 50 percent sapwood and may still be called heart pine.

 Are there at least 6 growth rings per inch?

-The more growth rings, the stronger the wood.
 Each pair of light and dark rings is from one growing season.
 When pairs of rings are very close to each other it means the tree grew slowly and the wood had time to become dense and strong.
 Longleaf pine trees usually grew only an inch in diameter every 30 years and lived 400 to 500 years.
 It’s no wonder the wood is so hard and durable.
 True antique heart pine has at least 6 growth rings per inch.
-Four or less indicates new growth trees.
+Four or fewer indicate new-growth trees.

 Note: Goodwin exceeds industry standards by offering premium grades that have 8 or more rings per inch.

 The last time professional standards were published for heart pine was 1924.
 After the forests were cleared, they no longer were needed.
 However, the 1924 specifications allow for knots to be no bigger than 1½ inches in diameter and specify that knots must be sound (not loose or open).